Single (domestic) dwellings

-A private supply to a single dwelling is one where the water is supplied only for domestic purposes (water used for cooking, drinking, food preparation and washing) and where the water is not used for any commercial activity (such as bed and breakfast).
+The majority of private water supplies in England and Wales supply only a single dwelling, where the water is used exclusively for domestic purposes (e.g. where the water is used for cooking, drinking, food preparation, bathing, showering and laundry) and where the water is not used for any commercial activity (such as bed and breakfast or tea shop/cafe)).
 Some examples of single dwellings include the following (this list is illustrative and is not exhaustive):

 - a house (detached, semi-detached, terraced)